 Rights transactions can be incredibly complex, and investors should make sure to have a firm understanding of exactly what they’re buying, including for how long.

 What do you get when investing with Royalty Exchange?

 Royalty investments are contractual claims on future royalty payments owed to a copyright holder (who has chosen to license out some or all of their future claim on those payments).

-Royalty Exchange does not charge a fee to investors, they collect a fee from the rights sellers upon completion of a successful auction.
+Royalty Exchange collects a fee from the rights sellers upon completion of a successful auction.
 Details about any additional fees are disclosed within the auction information (for example, fees to set up an account with the relevant rights society like BMI).

 Potential returns and cashflow

 Royalty payments are typically made quarterly or semi-annually either directly from an entity like ASCAP or BMI, or via Royalty Exchange itself.
 Returns vary greatly depending on the specific catalog.